wincent/masochist/content/blog/masochist.md

     -   If you want people to read your blog-type content, maybe you should just stick it on Facebook or Medium, where people who care about you, or who share you interests, can see it.
     -   Writing content in this repo and having a low-friction way to export it elsewhere (eg. to Facebook, Medium etc) is a bonus (note: haven't gotten to the low-friction exports yet).
 -   Most content should be in plain-text (minimal vendor lock-in) with Markdown preferred.
--   At the same time, I should be able to keep my legion wikitext files and not have to do a forced upgrade of them all at once, even if that means doing something hacky and expedient like forking a Ruby process or spinning up a microservice to do the translation to HTML (note: I ended up building the microservice).
+-   At the same time, I should be able to keep my legion wikitext files and not have to do a forced upgrade of them all at once, even if that means doing something hacky and expedient like forking a Ruby process or spinning up a microservice to do the translation to HTML (note from the future: I ended up building the microservice, and eventually [doing an automated translation](https://wincent.com/blog/filter-branch) from wikitext to Markdown).
 -   You should be able to `git push` to publish content.
 There should be no complicated build step (with a zillion dependencies).
 -   You should be able to `git push` to deploy code too.
 -   These content and code pushes should involve separate branches, because you should be able to do one without the other.